AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

    ![Transfer window ](../../images/new-transfer.png)

-### Overview of the PI Points Search pane
+## Overview of the PI Points Search pane

 You build a PI points transfer list in the **PI Points Search** pane.
-You define search criteria to filter which PI points are returned in the query results.
+The screen capture and table below point out the key elements of the **PI Points Search** pane.

 ![ ](../../images/pi-pt-search-callouts.png)